antoinevanmuylder/bridgy-lib/POPL24-related/README.md

 To remain logically sound w.r.t. to a denotational model (specifically: `psh (DeMorgan-cube × Affine-cube)`) we pin pointed the following definition:

 1. First, we define what a "pure" bridge constraint is, i.e. a constraint like ζ saying nothing about path variables.
 See `BCstr` and module `BCstrPrims` in `bridgy-lib/Bridgy/Core/BridgePrims.agda`.
-Such a bridge constraint ψ : BCstr can be unsatisfiable (see `bno`), OR vaccuous (see `byes`) OR a disjunction of atomic assertions like `x = bi1` or `x = bi0`.
+Such a bridge constraint ψ : BCstr can be unsatisfiable (see `bno`), OR vacuous (see `byes`) OR a disjunction of atomic assertions like `x = bi1` or `x = bi0`.
 Examples of `ψ : BCstr` can be found in `bridgy-lib/Bridgy/Test/CstrExamples.agda`.

 2. Second we define the type of mixed face constraints `ζ : MCstr`.
-Intuitively, ζ can be a union (see `_m∨_`) of a bridge constraint `ψ:BCstr` and of a path constraint `φ:I`, OR a vaccuous mixed constraint (see `myes`), OR a false one (see `mno`).
+Intuitively, ζ can be a union (see `_m∨_`) of a bridge constraint `ψ:BCstr` and of a path constraint `φ:I`, OR a vacuous mixed constraint (see `myes`), OR a false one (see `mno`).
 This is what the quotient on line 1074 of our submission tells.
 The implementation of the `_m∨_` "constructor" of MCstr can be found here: `TC/Primitive/Bridges.hs > primMkmc'`.
 Non trivial mixed constraints `ζ` can be specified using the `_∨∨_ : MCstr -> MCstr -> MCstr` primitive which is implemented here `TC/Primitive/Bridges.hs > primMixedOr'`.

 3. In --cubical there exists a primitive type former called `IsOne` to assert truth for path constraints.
 Its only constructor is `itIsOne : IsOne i1`.
 Hence the only way for a path constraint φ to be satisfiable is for it to reduce to `i1` (in a certain context).
 Similarly, Agda --bridges features an analogous primitive predicate about *mixed* constraints, called `MHolds`.
 Its only constructor is `MitHolds : MHolds myes`.
 Hence the only way for a mixed constraint ζ to be satisfiable is for it to reduce to `myes`.